 - Actual Pacifist: Sarah deals with regular attacks by bullies with completely pacifistic means.
 Possibly others, but we don't see the most likely candidates in conflicts where violence is likely.

 - Ambiguous Gender: Irma is genderfluid.
-Her family uses gender-neutral terms for her, since she sometimes identifies as a boy, or some combination.
+Their family uses gender-neutral terms for them, since they sometimes identify as a boy, or some combination.